 About Chemical Peels

 Nadomi Medspa offers varying strengths of chemical peels to help you achieve high quality, enhanced results.
 Your professional chemical peel with exfoliating solutions (such as salicylic, glycolic, trichloroacetic, and lactic acids) will reveal more radiant skin.
-At our Wareham, MA office, board-certified physician Dr. Nada Zaknoun performs chemical peel treatments that minimize skin flaws, including wrinkles, scars, fine lines, uneven patches, hyperpigmentation problems, and more.
+At our Wareham, MA office, our highly skilled team, lead by board-certified physician Dr. Nada Zaknoun, performs chemical peel treatments that minimize skin flaws, including wrinkles, scars, fine lines, uneven patches, hyperpigmentation problems, and more.
 Chemical peels dissolve dead or damaged skin cells with a special solution on the skin that causes the visible layer to rejuvenate.
 When your skin recovers and starts to repair itself, you should notice a smoother, clearer complexion.
 A chemical peel is a nonsurgical option to make your complexion bright and may be used for the face, neck, and décollatage.

 In our Wareham, MA office, we provide chemical peels in several levels (light, medium, and deep) to fit our patients' skin needs and goals.